Xi urges troops to forge 'great wall of steel' to guard China's borders - ExBulletin

 Xi urges troops to forge ‘great wall of steel’ to guard China’s borders

-President Xi Jinping called on China’s border troops to strengthen their defense and border control capabilities to forge a “great wall of steel” along the country’s borders.
+HOHHOT – President Xi Jinping has called on Chinese border troops to strengthen their defense and border control capabilities to forge a “great wall of steel” along the country’s borders.

 Xi, also general secretary of the Communist Party of China (CPC) Central Committee and chairman of the Central Military Commission, made the remarks on Wednesday during a fact-finding mission to review border management and control work and the development of border troops. in the Inner Mongolia Autonomous Region in northern China.